turbina4/The-Mixer/README.md

 ## Installation

-Just download APVC-Main.exe
+Download APVC-download.zip -> Unzip it -> Enjoy

-It may be necessary to install `CH341` drivers.
+It may be necessary to install `CH340` drivers.

 ## Configuration